-- ✓ Describe the biosocial model of pervasive emotional dysregulation disorders found in innately sensitive children. - Utilize behaviour modification strategies at the earliest stage of dysregulation. - Summarize the importance of structure in both skills training and home environments and how to teach parents or care providers to implement these strategies. - Explain how to adapt each skills module to reflect the language of the child. - Explain the role of educators, care providers, and parents and how to reestablish a safe and loving structure that enables the child to learn and generalize skills.
+- ✓ Describe the biosocial model of pervasive emotional dysregulation disorders found in innately sensitive children. - ✓ Utilize behaviour modification strategies at the earliest stage of dysregulation. - Summarize the importance of structure in both skills training and home environments and how to teach parents or care providers to implement these strategies. - Explain how to adapt each skills module to reflect the language of the child. - Explain the role of educators, care providers, and parents and how to reestablish a safe and loving structure that enables the child to learn and generalize skills.

-- " Description of emotional disturbance and IDEA: symptoms exhibited by students with emotional disturbance

-- Biosocial Model

-- Attachment style

-- Impact of trauma

-- " Adapt Dialectical Behaviour Skills Training to Key Childhood and Adolescent Disorders
+- " Biosocial Model - " Attachment style - " Impact of trauma - " Effects of inadequate validation in early emotional development - " Symptoms of a pervasive emotional dysregulation disorder - " Adapt Dialectical Behaviour Skills Training - to Key Childhood and Adolescent Disorders • ADHD - Attachment Disorder - Oppositional Defiant Disorder (ODD)/Conduct Disorder (CD)

-- ADHD

-- Attachment Disorder

-- Oppositional Defiant Disorder (ODD)/Conduct Disorder (CD)